If a tornado strikes, where will you take shelter?

 In a severe storm or tornado, the safest place to be is inside a building.
-“Sheltering in place” means to make a shelter out of the place you are in to protect yourself until help arrives.
+“Sheltering in place” means to make a shelter out of the place you are in, protecting yourself until help arrives.

 Once a shelter in place is called, immediately go inside, bring your children and animals, and close and lock all doors and windows.

 Ideally, your safe room should have a minimum of 10 square feet of floor space per person to allow people to stay inside for at least five hours when sealed.
-A laptop, cell phone, radio, flashlight,, water, food, snacks and important supplies, such as diapers, prescription medications and a first aid supply should also be readily available.
+You should also have the following readily available:

-Hopefully, this weather disturbance will pass without spawning tornadoes, but inclement weather is top of mind today and Setember is National Emergency Preparedness Month, so now is a great time to make and review a tornado emergency plan with your family, build a kit, and stay informed.
+Inclement weather is top of mind this season, and September is National Emergency Preparedness Month, so now is a great time to make and review a tornado emergency plan with your family, build a kit, and stay informed.
 A 14-day emergency supply list can be found at WakeMed.org or Ready.gov

-Need to know the difference between a watch and a warning, reference our previous blog post.
-Tornado Watch or Warning – When do you seek shelter?
+Need to know the difference between a tornado watch and a tornado warning?
+Reference our blog post: Tornado Watch or Warning – When do you seek shelter?